samba-workshop/samba-workshop.github.io/index.md

 **S**ymbolic **A**rtificial Intelligence and **M**achine Learning in **Ba**ixada Santista (SAMBA) is a small, invitation-only workshop.
 This year's SAMBA will be hosted by University of ABC, SP on October.

+SAMBA is an international scientific meeting that brings together Brazilian and international universities, research centers, and companies working in symbolic AI & ML.
+It provides a focused forum for exchanging and discussing state-of-the-art techniques and emerging ideas, while highlighting real-world, industry-driven challenges.

+SAMBA matters because modern scientific knowledge depends on rigorous, transparent methods: formulating clear hypotheses, collecting and curating data, and modeling phenomena using mathematical and symbolic representations in an iterative process of analysis and refinement.
+Understanding the AI models is important to validate models and to gain deeper insight into the domain being studied.

 ### Important Dates

 <!-- - **May 15, 2024:** Deadline for draft versions of chapters (please use this [template](http://gptp-workshop.com/GPTPChapterTemplate2024.zip)) -->